hack3rs.ca network-security

 Network Security FAQ (Beginner to Career Guide)

-This page is a detailed, free learning FAQ for people entering network security and defensive cybersecurity.
-It explains what the field is, why it matters, how to learn it safely and ethically, what to study first, how to choose school or self-study paths, and how to build practical skills that transfer into real-world blue team work.
+Common questions about network security — what the field is, how to learn it, what to study first, how to choose a school or self-study path, and how to build skills that hold up in real blue team work.

-Use this page as a companion to the site curriculum: start with /learning, use /learning/tools for deep tool training, review /threats for attack-vector awareness, and follow /learning/frameworks to learn how defenders prioritize and organize real work.
+Use this alongside the curriculum: /learning for the core path, /learning/tools for tool depth, /threats for attack-vector context, and /learning/frameworks to understand how defenders prioritize and organize real work.

 quick-start-path.txt